josemarqmt/personal-git-wiki/README.md

 The pointer that references the current point in the commit history

 ### .gitignore
-The file indicates that Git should ignore certain file names from being tracked in the repository.
+The file indicates that Git should ignore certain file names from being tracked in the repository. <br> Also is possible to create a .gitignore global file in the home user directory  -> "~/.gitignore_global and write" -> "git config --global core.excludesfile" ~/.gitignore_global in the terminal
+> Files that should be ignored
+>
+> Credentials or .env files
+>
+> ide configuration files
+>
+> systems files like .DS_Store
+>
+> log files
+>
+> Static or build files like /dist or /build directory

 ## Git Commands